BerkeleyLab/Bedrock/build-tools/newad.md

 ## newad Documentation

 `newad.py` is a python script used for automatic address generation and port assignments.
-The main goal is to hide the complexity of dealing with registers inside FPGA and reduce the boilerplate code.
+The main goal is to hide the complexity of dealing with software-settable registers inside FPGA and reduce the boilerplate code.

 The output (therefore functionality) of `newad.py` can be changed depending on how it is called from the CLI.

-The ports on the input verilog file can be marked as a register on the final address map.
+The ports on the input Verilog file can be marked as a register on the final address map.
 The marking is done by adding `external` comment.
-Additional properties of the given register can be indicated to the newad by extending the 'external comment with additional arguments.
+Additional properties of the given register can be indicated to the newad by extending the `external` comment with additional arguments.

 Users can call newad with -h option to see all of its arguments:

 ```
-usage: newad.py [-h] [-i INPUT_FILE] [-o OUTPUT] [-d DIR_LIST] [-a ADDR_MAP_HEADER] [-r REGMAP] [-l] [-m] [-pl] [-w LB_WIDTH]
+usage: newad.py [-h] [-i INPUT_FILE] [-o OUTPUT] [-d DIR_LIST]
+                [-a ADDR_MAP_HEADER] [-r REGMAP] [-l] [-m] [-pl] [-w LB_WIDTH]
                 [-b BASE_ADDR] [-p CLK_PREFIX]

-Automatic address generator: Parses verilog lines and generates addresses and decoders for registers declared external across module
+Automatic address generator: Parses Verilog lines and generates addresses and
-instantiations
+decoders for registers declared external across module instantiations

 optional arguments:
   -h, --help            show this help message and exit